Mobile game: Multipurpose games

-Since mobile devices have become present in the majority of households (at least in the developed countries), there are more and more games created with educational, lifestyle and, health improvement purposes.
-For example, mobile games can be used in speech-language pathology, children's rehabilitation in hospitals (Finnish startup Rehaboo!), acquiring new useful or healthy habits (Habitica), memorizing things and learning languages (Memrise).
+Since mobile devices have become present in the majority of households in developed countries, an increasing number of games have been created with educational, lifestyle, health improvement purposes.
+For example, mobile games can be used in speech-language pathology, children's rehabilitation in hospitals, acquiring new useful or healthy habits, memorizing information, and learning languages.

-There are also apps with similar purposes which are not strictly games, in this case, they are called gamified apps.
-Sometimes it is difficult to draw a line between multipurpose games and gamified apps.
+Apps with similar purposes which are not strictly games are called gamified apps.
+Sometimes, it is difficult to differentiate multipurpose games and gamified apps.

 Multiplayer mobile games

 Many mobile games support multiple players, either remotely over a network or locally via Wi-Fi, Bluetooth or similar technology.

 There are several options for playing multiplayer games on mobile phones: live synchronous tournaments and turn-based asynchronous tournaments.
 In live tournaments random players from around the world are matched together to compete.
 This is done using different networks such as Game Center, Google Play Games, and Facebook.

-In asynchronous tournaments, there are two methods used by game developers centered around the idea that players matches are recorded and then broadcast at a later time to other players in the same tournament.
 Asynchronous gameplay resolves the issue of needing players to have a continuous live connection.
-This gameplay is different since players take individual turns in the game, therefore allowing players to continue playing against human opponents.
+This is done using different networks, including Facebook.
+This gameplay is different since players take individual turns in the game, therefore allowing them to continue playing against human opponents.

-This is done using different networks including Facebook.
+In asynchronous tournaments, there are two methods used by game developers centered around the idea that players' matches are recorded and then broadcast at a later time to other players in the same tournament.
 Some companies use a regular turn-based system where the end results are posted so all the players can see who won the tournament.
 Other companies take screen recordings of live players and broadcast them to other players at a later point in time to allow players to feel that they are always interacting with another human opponent.